saleh88hbg/BattleshipPyth-MS3/README.md

 - __Board Class__
   - self.size = To set the board size
-  - self.num_ships = To set number of ships in game
+  - self.num_ships = To set number of ships in-game
   - self.player = Bolian indicate if the board belongs to a player or computer
   - self.guesses = List of passed guesses
-  - self.populate = Creates in memory board with the players ship
+  - self.populate = Creates in-memory board with the players ship

 - __Game Class__
   - self.size = To set the board size
-  - self.num_ships = To set number of ships in game
+  - self.num_ships = To set number of ships in-game
   - self.scores = Set score when ship is sunk